The Great Rivers Greenway District

-The Great Rivers Greenway District is a public agency created in 2000 to develop a regional network of greenways.
-Great Rivers Greenway engages citizens and community partners to plan, build and care for the greenways.
-In its first 20 years the agency built more than 128 miles of greenways connecting parks, rivers, schools, neighborhoods, business districts and transit.
+The Great Rivers Greenway District is a public agency in the state of Missouri that works to develop a regional network of greenways, parks, and trails in the St. Louis metropolitan area.
+The agency engages citizens and community partners to plan, build, and care for the greenways.

-Origin

-Great Rivers Greenway was established in November 2000 by the passage of Proposition C – The Clean Water, Safe Parks and Community Trails Initiative – in the City of St. Louis, St. Louis County and St. Charles County, Missouri.
-Proposition C created a one tenth of one cent sales tax devoted to the creation of an interconnected system of greenways, parks and trails.
-The initiative was one of 11 priorities formulated by St. Louis 2004, a nonprofit organization formed in 1996 with the mission of bringing about a renaissance in the region by 2004.

-Governance
+History

+In 1996, a nonprofit organization called St. Louis 2004 was created with the aim of bringing about a renaissance in the region by 2004.
+It developed a list of 11 priorities, including developing a regional network of greenways.

+In 2000, organization president Peter Sortino led a successful drive to place a proposition on local ballots to create a one-tenth-of-one-cent sales tax to support greenway development.
+In November of that year, voters in the City of St. Louis, St. Louis County, and St. Charles County approved Proposition C, also dubbed the Clean Water, Safe Parks and Community Trails Initiative.
+The tax enabled the creation of The Great Rivers Greenway District.

-A twelve-member Board of Directors representing the three areas and appointed by the executive of the city or county they represent governs the distribution of funds for developing the River Ring, the system of interconnected greenways, parks and trails.
-A Chief Executive Officer and staff carry out the development of the River Ring, working with local, county and state agencies as well as private and non-profit agencies throughout the St. Louis region.
+The agency's distribution of funds is governed by a board of directors whose members are appointed by the chief executives of the city and two counties.
+A chief executive officer and staff develop the River Ring, working with local, county, and state agencies and private and non-profit agencies throughout the St. Louis region.

-Plans

-In 2003, Great Rivers Greenway developed "Building the River Ring: A Citizen- Driven Regional Plan" to establish a long-term vision for the St. Louis region.
-Developed with advice from citizens, local governments, private companies, non-profit organizations and advocacy groups, the Plan identified a system of 40+ greenways comprising over 600 miles of greenways and trails throughout the three counties.
-Named the River Ring, the concept is designed to raise awareness of the natural beauty found in the region's many rivers and streams and to reconnect residents to the primary natural feature resulting in the City's founding, the confluence of the Mississippi and Missouri rivers.
+In 2003, Great Rivers Greenway published "Building the River Ring: A Citizen-Driven Regional Plan", developed with advice from citizens, local governments, private companies, non-profit organizations and advocacy groups.
+The plan proposed to create the River Ring, a system of more than 40 greenways, parks, and trails comprising over 600 miles in St. Louis City, St. Louis County, and St. Charles County.

-The River Ring system will connect parks, trails and greenways in St. Louis City, St. Louis County, and St. Charles County.
-Each of these greenways will follow the natural paths of rivers and streams in the area.
 The system will connect with trails developed by the Metro East Park and Recreation District of St. Clair and Madison Counties in Illinois.
+The concept was designed to raise awareness of the natural beauty found in the region's many rivers and streams and to reconnect residents to the city's primary natural feature: the confluence of the Mississippi and Missouri rivers.

-Every five years, Great Rivers Greenway engages citizens, civic leaders and partners to update the Citizen-Driven Regional Plan.
-Updates to the plan were published in 2011 and 2016.
-In 2020 the agency began surveying citizens about priorities to build and care for the greenways to inform the next update to the plan.
+In 2011 and 2016, Great Rivers Greenway engages citizens, civic leaders and partners to update and republish the Citizen-Driven Regional Plan.
+Pursuant to the 2016 update, a Great Rivers Greenway Foundation was formed to seek private funding for greenway projects.

+By 2020, the agency had built more than 128 miles of greenways connecting parks, rivers, schools, neighborhoods, business districts and transit.
+The agency began surveying citizens about priorities to build and care for the greenways to inform the next update to the plan.
-As recommended in the 2016 update to the Regional Plan, the Great Rivers Greenway Foundation was launched in 2016 to seek private funding for greenway projects.